aframevr/aframe/docs/introduction/entity-component-system.md

 - [A-Painter](https://github.com/aframevr/a-painter/)
 - [A-Blast](https://github.com/aframevr/a-blast/)

-#### *A Week of A-Frame*
+#### A-Frame Blog

 [blog]: https://aframe.io/blog/
 [homepage]: https://aframe.io/

-[Every week on the blog][blog], we round up all the activity in the A-Frame community and ecosystem.
-This includes featuring components that have been freshly released or updated.
-[The homepage of A-Frame][homepage] will usually have a link to the most recent *A Week of A-Frame* entry.
+Until mid-2019, there was a weekly post on the [the blog][blog], "A week of A-Frame" which rounded up all the activity in the A-Frame community and ecosystem.
+The archives are still available, and include components that were released or updated during that time, although some of these may be somewhat outdated.

+The blog continues, but posts are no longer as frequent.

+#### A-Frame Wiki

+The [A-Frame Wiki](https://aframe.wiki/) is a new (from mid-2021) community-driven initiative  that attempts to collect information about available A-Frame components in a single central place.

+It is very easy to register and add or edit information, and you are encouraged to do so, to help this resource to grow and become more useful.

 ### Using a Community Component